 - Non-Member - $12.50

-This course is free to APA members through the Course of the Month program.
-Promotional pricing valid December 1-31, 2019.
+This course is no longer free to APA members through the Course of the Month program.
+Promotional pricing ended December 31, 2019.

 - Recognize the pathophysiology and clinical presentation of autism spectrum disorder